PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 } as const).fetch();
 ```

-Available keys by endpoint:
+Available keys by resource:
 - Posts & Pages: `authors`, `tags`
 - Authors: `count.posts`
 - Tags: `count.posts`
 - Tiers: `monthly_price`, `yearly_price`, `benefits`

 ## Fetching
 After building your query you can fetch it with the `fetch` method.
-This method will return a `Promise` that will resolve to a result object that was parsed by the `Zod` Schema of the endpoint.
+This method will return a `Promise` that will resolve to a result object that was parsed by the `Zod` Schema of the resource.

 All the results are discriminated unions representing a successful query and an error query.
 To discriminate the results you can use the `status` key of the result object which is `success` or `error`.